 Please be aware that 3D printing metal needs special CAD Design.
 Shapeways offers dedicated 3D printing metal guidelines that‘s worth a look.
 For even more advanced information, take a look at Statasys’ information on metal 3D printers and the nuances of metal 3D printing.

-Here are some 3D metal price examples of the common Benchy test model:
+Here are some examples of 3D printing 3D metal prices of the common Benchy test model:

-As to be expected, the prices for solid metals go up quite high.
+As to be expected, the prices for solid metal 3D printing go up quite high.

 There are some industrial sectors that already use metal 3D printers for everyday objects – you may not even know they are 3D printed.